ibrahim399-dev/Churnshield/README.md

 ## 📌 About
 ChurnShield-NG is an AI-powered customer churn prediction platform built for African businesses.
 It helps telecom companies and service providers identify high-risk customers before they leave — enabling proactive retention strategies.

-This is a product of **ShieldAI** — a Nigerian AI platform for decision intelligence, making advanced AI accessible to everyone regardless of sector.
+This is a product of **AegisAI** — a Nigerian AI platform for decision intelligence, making advanced AI accessible to everyone regardless of sector.

 ---